What is Corrosion?

 There are many different reasons for metal corrosion.
 Some can be avoided by adding alloys to a pure metal.
 Others can be prevented by a careful combination of metals or management of the metal's environment.
 Some of the most common types of corrosion are described below.

-Localized corrosion attacks only portions of a metal structure.
+- Localized Corrosion: This corrosion attacks only portions of a metal structure.
 There are three types of localized corrosion:

 - Pitting -- the creation of small holes in the surface of a metal.